-The technical services contractor (TSC) receives and processes data submitted by the Federal agencies and uniformed services through the Agency Payroll Interface (API) system.
+The technical services contractor (TSC) receives and processes data submitted by the Federal agencies and uniformed services through the system.
 To ensure data completeness, agencies and services are also required to electronically submit summary data separately on Form TSP-2, Certification of Transfer of Funds and Journal Voucher, (JV) to reconcile with the payroll submission detailed data.
 The JV summarizes total payment and negative adjustment amounts for employee and government contributions by participant and provides the certification that funds are available.
 The number of employee data records, negative adjustment records, and payment records must agree with the record count totals on the JV.
-The TSC has to manually enter JVs into API if they are not received electronically.
-The TSC scans all TSP forms, including JVs, into the EXP AG system, and hard copy JVs are purged after 90 days.
-The JVs also provide the authorization for the Agency to draw down the money from the agency's or service's TSP clearing account.
+The TSC has to manually enter JVs into

-Forms used by the uniformed service members are numbered the same as for civilians except they are denoted by a "U".
-For example, the Form TSP-1 for the uniformed services is Form TSP-U-1.
+Forms used by the uniformed service members are numbered the same as for civilians except they are denoted by a "U." For example, the Form TSP-1 for the uniformed services is Form TSP-U-1.